loopwerk/loopwerk.io/content/articles/2024-10-26-drf-vs-ninja.md

         return self.name
 ```

 As you can see, a D&D campaign has multiple members, and each member has a role: player or dungeon master (this is stored in the `is_dm` boolean field).
 Campaigns be public or private (`is_private`).
-Then there’s a `Character` model, because of course we want to store which character we play in our D&D campaign.
+Then there’s a `Character` model, because of course we want to store the characters we play in our D&D campaigns.

-## Characters
+## Django REST Framework
 I’m going to start by building the characters endpoints in DRF.
 I’m going to assume that people reading this article already have at least a basic knowledge of DRF so I am not going to explain every line of code in detail, but most things should be pretty clear.

 There are two important rules for the character API: